Skip to main content

 The Reset Formula

-What Makes Slack Fights Worse
+What Makes Slack Conflicts Worse

 • Defensive callbacks: 'As I already said in my earlier message…'